blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 TODO
 ```

+We see that TODO...

 Conclusion
 ----------

 We used `snakebite`'s protobuf definitions and `distributed`'s data-local task
 scheduling to run Pandas directly on CSV data in HDFS.
+We didn't touch the JVM
+nor did we invent a whole new framework but instead reused existing components.

-Our approach wasn't
-elegant or streamlined but it also wasn't terribly complex.
-None of Snakebite,
+Our approach wasn't elegant or streamlined but it also wasn't terribly complex.
-distributed, nor Pandas was designed for this use case and yet we were able to
+None of Snakebite, distributed, nor Pandas was designed for this use case and
-compose them together to achieve something that previously only monolithic
+yet we were able to compose them together to achieve something that previously
-frameworks (Hadoop, Spark, Impala) have managed.
-HDFS no longer feels like
+only monolithic frameworks (Hadoop, Spark, Impala) have managed.
+HDFS no
-"big data magic"; it's just a way that big files get split up into smaller
+longer feels like "big data magic"; it's just a way that big files get split up
-files on many machines that we need to track down to run our normal toolset.
+into smaller files on many machines that we need to track down to run our
+normal toolset.

 That's not to disparage frameworks or elegant streamlined approaches.
 If
 enough people care about this sort of thing then I may hook up